Sarcose/consolecandy/README.md

     * **<code style="color : yellow">Default Yellow</code>**.
 Like `todo{}` it uses `os.time()` to check the dates.
 Checks against `remindDate` and, if that date has passed, will print how many days it's been since `setDate` and then print the **indiced items of** `reminderList`.
 Will call both indiced and non-indiced functions, first calling the indiced ones then the non-indiced ones.
 It also prints a visually distinct header and footer, which can be set per [Customization](#Customization) below.
   * `blank(msg,lines)`
     * Prints blank newlines to the console, with an optional message.
 Can be called as `blank()`, `blank(lines)`, or `blank(msg,lines)`.
 If `lines` is empty, will default to 10 newlines.
+* Helper functions that can be used directly:
+  * `printC(ANSI, ...)`
+    * Where ANSI is either an ansi code or a string of color names.
+It can accept two formats of color string: `"yellow"` will make the text color (FG) yellow, while `"yellow|blue"` will make the FG yellow and the BG blue.
+The library uses this function internally passing direct ANSI escape codes constructed at the time the other tools are called, but this function is also available for direct access.
+  * `printCTable(cTable, sTable)`
+    * Calls `printC` in sequence according to the index values of `sTable`, matching them with the corresponding indices in `cTable`.
+If you pass a string for the first argument it will use that for every call, instead.

 ## Arguments
 All arguments are optional.
 Using any function with no arguments will result in defaults being used no message being printed.